 Q: The lab is out of a consumable item, such as gloves/wipes/tips.
 How do I get more?

-A: During office hours, let your local contact know.
-Beamline staff extensions are posted in the control room and the data reduction room (Zone 2 pod).
+A: During office hours, let the lab technician know.
+The lab technician extension is posted in the control room and the data reduction room (Zone 2 pod).
 Out of hours (after 6 PM, before 9 AM and on the weekends), please contact the EHCs on 8787 for assistance.

 Q: What file format is my data?
 How do I analyse it?

 A: We aim to provide data reduction and analysis instructions on this website.
 If you need any further guidance, please ask your local contact.
-Presently, I22 data is saved in the Nexus format (.nxs), but legacy files in the BSL format are also generated from each scan or set of frames, so if you have older or custom software that is designed to analyze BSL files, these will still work.
+Presently, I22 data is saved in the Nexus format (.nxs), but legacy files in the BSL format are also generated on users demand from each scan or set of frames, so if you have older or custom software that is designed to analyze BSL files, these will still work.
 Please, advise your local contact if you want to collect BSL files as well.